 - ISTJs are predominantly logical but do have a sentimental side that only comes out in deeply personal relationships.

-The Myers-Briggs type indicator system uses Preferences and Cognitive Functions to define 16 personality types that help describe various characters and tendencies.
-To keep things simple, the system uses letters to describe a type’s main preferences.
+The system uses Preferences and Cognitive Functions to define 16 personality types that help describe various characters and tendencies.
+To keep things simple, the theory uses letters to describe a type’s main preferences.

 Therefore, for the ISTJ type, the four letters describe their main Preferences: Introversion (I), Sensing (S), Thinking (T), and Judging (J).
 This means they are introverts, focused on the present, with deep logical thinking abilities, who value structure and organization.